THE BEST ANIMAL PARKS IN SYDNEY

 I recently visited Wildlife Zoo Sydney in Darling Harbour for the first time in years, and I was pretty impressed.
-While it’s not as extensive at the previous two zoos, it does a fabulous job with its space and collection of animals.
+While it’s not as extensive as the previous two zoos, it does a fabulous job with its space and collection of animals.

 I think it is best suited to people who don’t have time for a visit to half or full-day visit to Taronga or Featherdale.
 Being centrally located if you are short on time and don’t want to miss seeing some Australian animals up close, it is a reasonable choice.

-On the weekends they offer breakfast with the Koalas which is limited to 30 people so really gives you a chance for some great photos.
+On the weekends they offer breakfast with the koalas, which is limited to 30 people so really gives you a chance for some great photos.
 I watched this happening during my visit and it looked great.

 When: open daily from 9.30am to 5 pm

 Where: Darling Harbour – right next to the aquarium.

 How: Right in the middle of Darling Harbour – You can’t miss it

 Tip: Get a combined ticket with one of the other Darling Harbour attractions for the best value.
 Don’t miss the platypus or cassowary, as it is hard to see these two in the wild.